DrBenjamin/Data-Science-and-Data-Analytics/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Content template request
-about: Suggest a topic for the Data Science and Data Analytics course
+about: Creating a paragraph content template for the Data Science and Data Analytics course
 title: 'Embed all the mentioned content in a concise scientific context into the specified paragraph'
 labels: enhancement
 assignees: Copilot